salkuadrat/lucifer/README.md

 app.use(xssClean());
 ```

-Now we can access the data from `req.body`
+It all went well, you may access the parsed request data from `req.body`:

 ```dart
 app.post('/login', (Req req, Res res) {